-- System Date: SYSDATE
+System Date: SYSDATE

-Once you finish configuring the expressions, Click OK to close the transformation window.
+Once you finish configuring the expressions of Informatica expression transformation.
+Click OK to close the transformation window.
 Next, Drag and drop the target definition (expression transformation) from Targets folder to the mapping designer and connect the expression transformation with the target definition.
 Please use the Autolink.. option to connect them.

 Let us validate the mapping by going to the Mapping Menu bar and selecting the Validate option.